 What should you wear when going out?
-Well it depends on what bar or club you are going to.
+Well, it depends on what bar or club you are going to.
 Overall, Playa Del Carmen is a casual place by most standards.
 Not many actually have a strict dress code but here are some rules to go by.

 - Local do like to dress up a bit.
 Even on those hot summer nights, locals will put on pants and guys will have a button dress shirt.
-Tourist are usually more casual because you are on vacation after all and most don’t want to bring a huge wardrobe.
+Tourists are usually more casual because you are on vacation after all and most don’t want to bring a huge wardrobe.

 - Women normally do not wear too flashy of jewelry.
 This can be good because it is best to leave the good jewels at home and attract the wrong attention.
 Outfits are based more on the dress and makeup than jewelry in Playa.

-- Coco Bongo is a very casual club and anything goes.
+- Coco Bongo is a very casual club, and anything goes.
 Pants might be better here because it is air conditioned.
-Also comfortable shoes are recommended because you are standing most of the night unless you paid extra for the limited seats they have.
+Also, comfortable shoes are recommended because you are standing most of the night unless you paid extra for the limited seats they have.